vijay-shankaranand/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list the tags
+1. User requests to list the tags.

-2. JobFestGo shows a list of tags
+2. JobFestGo shows a list of tags.

-3. User requests to delete a specified tag in the list
+3. User requests to delete a specified tag in the list.

-4. JobFestGo deletes the tag
+4. JobFestGo deletes the tag.

     Use case ends.